FabioRodrigues/nakama-poc/Readme.md

 ## Minimal Abstraction Layers

 While abstraction layers can sometimes be beneficial for decoupling components and promoting code reusability, the Go community generally discourages excessive abstraction.
-In this project, we have adopted a pragmatic approach by using as few layers as possible while still maintaining a clear and understandable codebase.
+In this project, I have adopted a pragmatic approach by using as few layers as possible while still maintaining a clear and understandable codebase.
 This decision aims to strike a balance between simplicity and flexibility, allowing for easier comprehension and maintenance of the code.

 ## No Mock Library Usage

-Due to the nature of the codebase in terms of its size and complexity, we have opted not to use any mock library.
-Instead, we have focused on writing straightforward and easily understandable test cases that directly interact with the components being tested.
+Due to the nature of the codebase in terms of its size and complexity, I have opted not to use any mock library.
+Instead, I have focused on writing straightforward and easily understandable test cases that directly interact with the components being tested.
 This approach helps in keeping the test suite lightweight and maintains clarity, especially in smaller projects where the overhead of using mock libraries may outweigh their benefits.

 ## Continuous Learning